-Name Value Version Version 3 Version 3 sha1WithRSAEncryption (OID: 1.
-2.840.113549.1.1.5) Signature Algorithm sha256WithRSAEncryption (OID: 1.2.840.113549.1.1.11) sha384WithRSAEncryption (OID: 1.2.840.113549.1.1.12) sha512WithRSAEncryption (OID: 1.2.840.113549.1.1.13) Common Name (CN) = Proper root name Issuer Organization (O) = Unizeto Sp. z o.o. (within certum domain) or Unizeto Technologies S.A. (within ctnDomena) Organization Unit (OU) = Certum Certification Authority (only for certificates within ctnDomena) Count@(C) = PL thisUpdate CRL publication date, nextUpdate the next CRL publication date, The information consist of four sub-fields: userCertifcate - serial number of a revoked certificate, • revocationDate - date of the certificate revocation, revokedCertificates: • crlEntryExtensions - extended access to CRL (contains additional information about revoked certificates - optional), CRLReason (contains information about a reason for the revocation of a certificate - optional) To describe the description of the revocation of the re userCertificate Information about fields mentioned above are described below: Serial number of a revoked certificate revocationDate Date of the certificate revocation Tevocationipate Returns the reason the certificate was revoked.
-Values of this field are set in accordance with the rules described in chapter 7.2.2 CRLReason Extensions Extended information about certificate.
+Name Value Version Version 3 sha1WithRSAEncryption (OID: 1.
+2.840.113549.1.1.5) C' .
+A1 '.1 sha256WithRSAEncryption (OID: 1.2.840.113549.1.1.11) Signature Algorithm sha384WithRSAEncryption (OID: 1.2.840.113549.1.1.12) sha512WithRSAEncryption (OID: 1.2.840.113549.1.1.13) Common Name (CN) = Proper root name Issuer Organization (O) = Unizeto Sp. z o.o. (within certum domain) or Unizeto Technologies S.A. (within ctnDomena) Organization Unit (OU) = Certum Certification Authority (only for certificates within ctnDomena) $Count \mathbb{Q}(C) =$ PL thisUpdate CRL publication date, nextUpdate the next CRL publication date, The information consist of four sub-fields: • userCertifcate - serial number of a revoked certificate, • revocationDate - date of the certificate revocation, revokedCertificates: crlEntryExtensions - extended access to CRL (contains additional information about revoked certificates - optional), CRLReason (contains information about a reason for the revocation of a certificate - optional) Logical School (contains information about a reason for the revocation of a certificate - optional) userCertificate Information about fields mentioned above are described below: revocationDate Serial number of a revoked certificate revocationDate Date of the certificate revocation CRLReason Returns the reason the certificate was revoked.
+Values of this field are set in accordance with the rules described in chapter 7.2.2 Extensions Extended information about certificate.
 (See chapter 7.2.1) Signature An identifier of the algorithm used by a certification authority to sign CRL in accordance with requirements described in RFC 5280.